Iraneus/betamedneed/_services/diagnoses.md

 layout: service
 ---

-You can book an appointment with **medical laboratories** or send samples for diagnostic tests.
+Book an appointment with **medical laboratories** or send samples for diagnostic tests.

 ![Medical Diagnoses](/images/illustrations/diagnoses.jpg)